The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 "They Love Me, So Their Behavior Must Be Okay"

-If this pattern feels familiar, especially the push-pull of kindness and cruelty, you might want to read about Why You Miss Them (Even Though They Hurt You): Understanding Trauma Bonds.
+For more on the pull of intermittent reinforcement, see: Why You Miss Them (Even Though They Hurt You): Understanding Trauma Bonds.

 "I Don't Deserve Better Than This"